 Renewable energy technologies use resources straight from the environment to generate power.
 These energy sources include sunshine, wind, tides, and biomass, to name some of the more popular options.
 Renewable resources won’t run out, which cannot be said for many types of fossil fuels – as we use fossil fuel resources, they will be increasingly difficult to obtain, likely driving up both the cost and environmental impact of extraction.

-2. Maintenance requirements are lower
+2. Maintenance requirements are lower for renewable energy

-In most cases, renewable energy technologies require less overall maintenance than generators that use traditional fuel sources.
+In most cases, renewable energy systems require less overall maintenance than generators that use traditional fuel sources.
 This is because generating technology like solar panels and wind turbines either have few or no moving parts and don’t rely on flammable, combustible fuel sources to operate.
 Fewer maintenance requirements translate to more time and money saved.

 3. Renewables save money

-4. Renewable energy has numerous health and environmental benefits
+4. Renewable energy has numerous environmental benefits

 The use of fossil fuels not only emits greenhouse gases but other harmful pollutants as well that lead to respiratory and cardiac health issues.
 With renewable energy, you’re helping decrease the prevalence of these pollutants and contributing to an overall healthier atmosphere.